Qhronology logo

 • Non-commercial use: You are free to copy, distribute, and transmit Qhronology for non-commercial purposes.
 Non-commercial use is subject to the terms of version 3.0 of the GNU Affero General Public License (AGPL-3.0-or-later).
 Redistribution of the software in accordance with this license must only be done under the same non-commercial terms.
 The AGPL in its entirety can be viewed online at https://www.gnu.org/licenses/agpl-3.0.html.
 A copy of the license is also included with the project’s source code: AGPL-3.0-or-later.txt.

 • Commercial use: Any use of Qhronology for a commercial purpose is subject to and requires a special license.
-If you intend to use the package in such a manner, please contact lgbishop@protonmail.com to arrange a license agreement.
+If you intend to use the package in such a manner, contact lgbishop@protonmail.com to arrange a license agreement.

 Guidelines on distinguishing use#